subsquid/docs/docs/cloud/pricing.md

 | Storage      |          | `$25` |
 | **Total**       |      | **`$40`** |

-## Transition to the Paid Plans

-The transition to the paid plans will take place in September 2023 to enable smooth onboarding.
-The existing Cloud users will be able to see the usage and the provisional billing for September, with a full rebate of the total invoice.
-The grace period ends on October 1st, 2023 with the payment rails enabled in the SQD Cloud app.

 ## FAQ

 **Q**: What is the difference between collocated and dedicated squids?
 Why are collocated squids much cheaper?